Brooks Williams Live | Cast Theatre, Doncaster | 04.03.21

 Over the past few years, Katie Spencer has found that healthy collaboration with others has been the key to her meteoric advancement as a singer and musician in her own right, the singer songwriter having been seen working with both Danny Thompson and the late Sensational Alex Harvey Band and Rory Gallagher drummer Ted McKenna, while taking those influences seriously.
 For her new EP, Katie pays tribute to the late John Martyn with three mid-period songs and this time with the help of two of the musicians who have worked with Martyn during his long and successful career, Alan Thomson on fretless bass and Spencer Cozens on piano and synth.
 The Hurt in Your Heart EP captures the spirit of John Martyn, not so much the late Sixties folk singer, or the playful joker, nor indeed the hard drinking tough guy, but the essence of the soulful performer he could often be.
 With a couple of songs from Martyn’s late Seventies One World period, “Couldn’t Love You More” and “Small Hours”, together with the title song from his slightly later Grace and Danger album, Katie captures the feel of Martyn’s most sublime work perfectly.

-Hurt in Your Heart is included on this week’s edition of the Vaults radio show.
+Hurt in Your Heart is included on this week’s edition of the Northern Sky Vaults Radio Show.

 John Van Der Kiste | Roy Wood: The Move, Wizzard and Beyond | Self-published | Review by Liam Wilkinson